SciNim/flambeau/README.md

 ``nimble install`` or ``nimble develop``

+Note that install and develop will download and build libtorch so it may take a while.

-Torchvision can now be built :
+Torchvision can now be built if desired:

 ``nimble build_torchvision``